Dental Implants

 every 3 months or so the first 1 - 2 years to keep the lateral forces controlled.

-There are no guarantees with any implant, but they are becoming much more predictable, especially if the stents or templates are used during surgery and you have an oral surgeon or periodontist place them that does them almost daily. ....And as already mentioned several times ...
-I also think it is very important that the standard implants with crowns placed over them are left in the bone for plenty of time to really osteointegrate as much as possible before loading them!.
+There are no guarantees with any implant, but they are becoming much more predictable, especially if the stents or templates are used during surgery and you have an oral surgeon or periodontist place them that does them routinely. ....And as already mentioned several times ...
+I also think it is very important that the standard implants are left in the bone for plenty of time to really osteointegrate as much as possible before loading them!.
 We usually wait 6 months on lower teeth and 8-10 months on upper teeth (the bone is less dense on the upper teeth).
 We know how predictable these long time healing implants are and they keep the bone from resorbing!
-The immediate loading ones might be okay, but it will take 7 - 10 years to really find out.
+The immediate loading ones might be okay, but it will take 10 -12 years to really find out.

 One last thing ....
 I never pressure anyone into an implant ...
 We explain all the options first ....
 Plus ...
 If a patient is doing just fine with their existing partial or what ever ....
 Why not leave things alone?
 Why even risk a possible complication not to mention all the costs involved.
 These patients need not be coerced into implants.